-The Management Group discusses sustainability issues, monitors the effectiveness of sustainability measures and sets sustainability targets in its twice-yearly management review.
+The Management Group of Bittium discusses sustainability issues, monitors the effectiveness of sustainability measures and sets sustainability targets in its twice-yearly management review.
 The Management Group is also responsible for implementing sustainability plans and actions in day-to-day operations.

 The sustainability report describes the applicable methods that guarantee a sufficient level of diligence.
 The management of risks related to operations and the operating environment as well as the relevant processes are described in Bittium´s Corporate Governance Statement.

 Bittium´s ethical principles comprise the following areas of sustainability:

-The nature of Bittium´s market area and business sector makes corruption one of the main risks related to social responsibility and human rights.
+The nature of Bittium´s market area and business sector makes corruption one of the main risks related to social sustainability and human rights.
 Bittium does not condone any forms of bribery or corruption in its operations or those of its partners.
 Bittium updated its internal and external anti-corruption guidelines in 2017.
 The employees receive training on the guidelines.

 Bittium expects its partners to comply with these guidelines.
 The company uses a monitoring tool for detecting corruption and other ambiguities in the operations of its partners.

-The external and internal stakeholders are provided with a channel for reporting violations of anti-corruption rules.
-There were no cases of corruption reported to Bittium in 2020.
+The company provides both our external and internal stakeholders with a channel for reporting violations of anti-corruption rules.
+There were no cases of corruption reported to Bittium in 2021.

 2) Information security and data protection